johnnygerard/johnnygerard/README.md

 # Welcome to my GitHub Profile!

-Hi, I’m John — a frontend engineer specializing in React, Next.js, and Angular.
+Hi, I’m John — a frontend engineer specializing in Astro, Next.js, and Angular.
-Check out my [portfolio](https://www.jgerard.dev/) to learn more.
+Check out my [personal website](https://www.jgerard.dev/) to learn more.